 Finally, the design of the seven-section transformer was carried out using Maxwell Eminence and an ideal analytical model.
 We allowed ten refinement passes with allowable delta S of 0.001.
 The algorithm terminated in three iterations which required eleven Maxwell Eminence fine model simulations.
-The initial Maxwell Eminence response is shown in Fig. 23.
-The final fine model response is shown in Fig. 24.
-Table X shows the corresponding Maxwell Eminence fine model design.
+The initial Maxwell Eminence response is shown in Fig. 35.
+The final fine model response is shown in Fig. 36.
+Table XIV shows the corresponding Maxwell Eminence fine model design.

-A Three-section Waveguide Transformer with Rounded Corners [13]
+A Three-section Waveguide Transformer with Rounded Corners [16]

 In this example we considered the design of a three-section transformer with rounded corners.

 The designable parameters for this problem are the height and length of each waveguide section.
 The specifications are $|S{11}| \le -30$ dB for a range of frequencies extending from 9.5 GHz to 15 GHz.
 The fine model of this circuit exploits HP HFSS [7].
 The coarse model exploits an ideal empirical model that does not take into account the rounding of the corners.
-One quadrant of the transformer is shown in Fig. 25.
+One quadrant of the transformer is shown in Fig. 37.
 We exploited the geometrical symmetry of the problem to reduce the required CPU time of HP HFSS.

 Each time a new HP HFSS simulation is requested by the algorithm a new project is created using the new values for the length and height of each section.
-To facilitate this process, a MATLAB [14] program was developed that converts the values of the designable parameters into the corresponding HP HFSS drawing commands with the appropriate values.
+To facilitate this process, a MATLAB [9] program was developed that converts the values of the designable parameters into the corresponding HP HFSS drawing commands with the appropriate values.
 This approach accelerates the generation of new HP HFSS projects and eliminates the possibility of wrong dimensions.

-The initial response of the fine model at the optimal coarse model design is shown in Fig. 26.
+The initial response of the fine model at the optimal coarse model design is shown in Fig. 38.
 Clearly, the specifications are slightly violated at this point.
 Only one iteration was needed to reach the final fine model design.
 The required number of HP HFSS simulations is seven.
 The first three of these simulations were needed to trust the parameter extraction at the first point.
 The other fine model points were needed to contract the size of the trust region to the termination size.
-The final HP HFSS fine model design is given in Table XI.
-The corresponding fine model response is shown in Fig. 27.
+The final HP HFSS fine model design is given in Table XV.
+The corresponding fine model response is shown in Fig. 39.

 VI.
-MONTE CARLO ANALYSIS USING SPACE MAPPING [9]
+MONTE CARLO ANALYSIS USING SPACE MAPPING [12]

 The final B matrix obtained by the algorithm represents the best available information about the mapping between the two spaces.
-A perturbation of $\Delta \mathbf{x}{em}$ in the fine model space is mapped to a perturbation of $\Delta \mathbf{x}{os}$ in the coarse model space by
+A perturbation of Δx{em} in the fine model space is mapped to a perturbation of Δx{os} in the coarse model space by

-$$\Delta \boldsymbol{x}{os} = \boldsymbol{B} \Delta \boldsymbol{x}{em} \tag{15}$$
+$$\Delta \mathbf{x}{os} = \mathbf{B} \Delta \mathbf{x}{em} \tag{15}$$

-The perturbations in the coarse model space and fine model space are with respect to \mathbf{x}{os}^ and $\mathbf{\bar{x}}{em}$, respectively.
-The established mapping can be used to perform a space-mapped Monte Carlo analysis [9] for the problem under consideration.
+The perturbations in the coarse model space and fine model space are with respect to x{os}^ and \overline{x}{em} , respectively.
+The established mapping can be used to perform a space-mapped Monte Carlo analysis

+[12] for the problem under consideration.
 The random points generated in the fine model space are mapped to the coarse model space using (15).
 Coarse model simulations are then used instead of the CPU intensive fine model points.
 This statistical analysis should enjoy the speed of the coarse model and the accuracy of the fine model.